jamesgeodi/jamesgeodi/README.md

 #### Projects I'm proud of

 - **[Prime-Flow](https://github.com/jamesgeodi/Prime-Flow)** -
-  Prime Flow — TypeScript/Node.JS SDK for smart routing of payments through multiple regional payment processors (PSPs)       with a single gateway Layer-403.
+  TypeScript/Node.JS SDK for smart routing of payments through multiple regional payment processors (PSPs)       with a       single gateway Layer-403.
 SDK automatically selects the optimal region for each payment based on cost, percentage    of     successful transactions and delay.
 The project will be released soon
 - **[ATM-Machine-test-project](https://github.com/jamesgeodi/ATM-Machine-test-project)** -
   a console ATM simulator in Java.
 OOP practice: accounts, balances, transactions.
 - **[SandBox-Test](https://github.com/jamesgeodi/SandBox-Test)** -